 Online shopping is predicted in the UAE to be big in 2021.
-As the e-commerce market gains momentum regionally and globally, customers today can get their hands on a vast range of consumer goods and services, all available via a tap, click or swipe.
+As the e-commerce market gains momentum regionally and globally, customers today can get their hands on a vast range of consumer goods and services, all available via a tap, click, or swipe.
 Dubai, a city with incredibly high levels of Internet penetration, a techno-savvy population, and a solid infrastructure for business, would be an ideal location for the start or expansion of your e-commerce business in Dubai.

-In the wake of the Coronavirus outbreak, which disrupted international travel and slashed energy exports globally, the Middle East and North Africa (MENA) economies were particularly hard-hit.
+In the wake of the Coronavirus outbreak, which disrupted international travel and slashed energy exports globally, the Middle East and North Africa (MENA) economies were particularly hard hit.
 As a way of boosting economic activity and stabilizing balance sheets, the member states of the GCC have turned to the e-commerce sector to recover from the economic downturn caused by COVID-19.
 Fortunately, Dubai is already benefiting from this decision.

 An increasing number of consumers may continue to shop from the comfort and safety of their homes, appreciating the convenience that e-commerce and contactless transactions can bring them.
-With the world becoming more connected and consumers’ trust in online shopping evolving, we believe that consumer spends via online retail platforms will see significant growth in the coming years.
+With the world becoming more connected and consumers’ trust in online shopping evolving, we believe that consumer spending via online retail platforms will see significant growth in the coming years.

 Likewise, there are many reasons why Dubai is becoming a hub of e-commerce.